Apple's AirTag was worth the wait — here's why - CNN Underscored

-We spent about a day with five AirTags during what turned out to be an extra clumsy, perhaps loopy, testing adventure.
-Overall, its integration within Apple’s Find My network delivers a wide coverage map and thus far, location accuracy of the tags has been highly accurate.
+We spent about a day with five AirTags during what turned out to be an extra-clumsy, perhaps loopy, testing adventure.
+Overall, its integration within Apple’s Find My network delivers a wide coverage map, and thus far, location accuracy of the tags has been highly accurate.
 Combined with turn-by-turn directions to lost items make them something of a necessity for anyone who misplaces their belongings.

 Fast pairing with an iPhone for an easy setup

-Like AirPods or the Apple Watch, AirTag is designed as an iPhone accessory and setup is done in under a minute.
+Like AirPods or the Apple Watch, AirTag is designed as an iPhone accessory, and setup is done in under a minute.
 Just hold your AirTag next to your iPhone and it will automatically prompt the setup window.
 You’ll name the tag and it will sync with your Apple ID.
 And, well, that’s really it.

 Nearly a billion devices creating a coverage map

-This item finder is connected to the Find My network, the same one Apple users should be custom to to track lost laptops and phones.
-That network is made up of nearly a billion Apple devices (iPhone, iPad, iPod Touch or the Mac) that can pick up on the Bluetooth signals cast from the AirTag.
+This item finder is connected to the Find My network, the same one Apple users should be accustomed to to track lost laptops and phones.
+That network is made up of nearly a billion Apple devices (iPhone, iPad, iPod Touch or Mac) that can pick up on the Bluetooth signals cast from the AirTag.
 You’ll be able to see the location of your AirTags at any time within the Find My app.
 It’s all private, anonymous and end-to-end encrypted, which means the location of your AirTag can’t be seen by others.

 So let’s say you’re walking through a park and have an AirTag on your jacket.
 You stop for a bit at a picnic table, take the jacket off and get up without remembering to grab it.
 Without the AirTag, you might be out of luck.
-But with it, simply fire up the Find My app on your iPhone and you’ll see it’s location on your screen, can ping it so it plays a chirping sound and even get directions to it.
+But with it, simply fire up the Find My app on your iPhone and you’ll see its location on your screen, you can ping it so it plays a chirping sound and you can even get directions to it.

-Nothing crazy in the realm of item trackers, but it’s really nice to have it built into your iPhone.
-There’s not even the need to open an app, you can simply ask Siri where your jacket is.
+Nothing especially new in the realm of item trackers, but it’s really nice to have it built into your iPhone.
+There’s not even the need to open an app; you can simply ask Siri where your jacket is.
 And once Siri receives the request, the AirTag will start beeping.
 It’s just a seamless integration.

 Precision Finding is a game changer